-There are no hard and fast rules in relation to disclosure and you do not have to tell an employer about your disability.
+There are no rules in relation to disclosing your sight loss and you do not have to tell an employer about your disability.

 It is up to you to decide if, and at what point in applying for a job, you let an employer know that you have a sight problem.

 If you disclose your disability during the application process, and then feel you have been treated unfairly, you can make a complaint under the Equality Act or DDA (applies in Northern Ireland).
 However, if you have not told the employer about your disability it may be possible for them to say that they did not know about it and could not have been expected to make any adjustments.
 By not declaring your disability it takes the emphasis away from the employer to make a reasonable adjustment.

 In addition, if you have disclosed the fact that you are blind or partially sighted, the employer cannot lawfully refuse to employ you because of your sight problem without a genuine occupational reason.